Ethos & Vision

 Mission

-The mission of the school is to synthesise the religious requirements of the Va’ad HaChinuch with the highest possible standards as set out by the National Curriculum, while preparing our pupils for their journey through secondary school and beyond.
+The mission of the school is to synthesise the religious requirements of the Va’ad HaChinuch with the highest possible standards as set out by the National Curriculum.
+We also do this while preparing our pupils for their academic and personal development through secondary school and beyond.

 Vision